stonertcds/stonertcds/README.md

 - 👋 Hi, I’m @stonertcds
 - 👀 I’m know python, html, css, and javascript
-- 📫 How to reach me: stonertcds on discord
+- 📫 How to reach me: stonertgremm on discord
 - 😄 Pronouns: He/Him